Aare Latoosa of Ibadan

 He had a slave whom he loved a lot, and allowed the rights of a freeborn.
 Being under the protection of the Kakanfo, this slave took liberties beyond his rights, and was frequently reported to Latoosa who however continued to indulge him.
-On an occasion, the slave insulted one of Latoosa’s generals, Balogun Ibikunle.
-Ibikunle chastised the slave, and according to some reports, had him whipped.
-The slave reported his ordeal to Latoosa, who summoned Ibikunle before him and demanded why he should treat his slave that way.
-Ibikunle, angered that a general like him could be asked to state his side of a case involving a slave, drew his sword and beheaded the slave.
-Other generals were present, and arrayed themselves on Ibikunle’s side.
+On an occasion, the slave insulted one of Latoosa's generals, Balogun Osungbekun.
+Osungbekun chastised the slave, and according to some reports, had him whipped.
+The slave reported his ordeal to Latoosa, who summoned Osungbekun before him and demanded why he should treat his slave that way.
+Osungbekun, angered that a general like him could be asked to state his side of a case involving a slave, drew his sword and beheaded the slave.
+Other generals were present, and arrayed themselves on Osungbekun's side.
 Latoosa saw his error of judgement, and turned, entered his chambers, and took poison.

-He was said to be a friendly person who would greet people with a smile, but he could also be stubborn, obstinate and sometimes cruel; like the typical Kakanfo, especially the likes of Kurunmi and Afonja.
+He was said to be a friendly person who would greet people with a smile, but he could also be obstinate and sometimes cruel; like the typical Kakanfo, especially the likes of Kurunmi and Afonja.